- Actor-Inspired Element: It was Cate Blanchett's idea for Irina Spalko to have a bob cut.

-Saved from Development Hell: It took 19 years for the film to be released, mainly because it took that long for Lucas, Spielberg and Ford to find a script they liked.
+- Saved from Development Hell: It took 19 years for the film to be released, mainly because it took that long for George Lucas, Steven Spielberg and Harrison Ford to find a script they liked.